Speak to a BAILIFF Expert - £35

 Formal complaint letter and "letter before action" setting out your "grounds" for your claim.

-If you do not get a refund (or goods/vehicle is returned - then you recover the replacement cost of them through the courts), start the court proceedings, this is a template claim particulars for making a claim for non-compliance with Regulation 6 of the Taking Control of Goods Regulations 2013.
+If you do not get a refund or goods or vehicle returned, then you recover the replacement cost of them through the courts.
+Start the court proceedings.
+This is a template claim particulars for making a claim for non-compliance with Regulation 6 of the Taking Control of Goods Regulations 2013.

 Claim particulars to start a claim in the small claims court using a Form N1